zanyx/SwiftKitten/README.md

 	necessary tools to build it.
 Tried briefly but could not get it to work.

-- Add settings option for extra compiler arguments.
+- Add more flexibile options for compilerargs passed to sourcekitten.